leethomason/alteraorbis/README.txt

 - Rework UI
 - Tech decay adjusted
 - The forge will now show you what you will actually build
+- Fixes to the shaders - thanks to GT and Jeff for release logs!

 Install
 -------